How to Read Your Auto Insurance Policy

 Insuring Agreement

 This is where your insurance company promises to actually provide coverage in exchange for the premium you pay.
 It also explains the specifics of what is covered in your policy.
-This is where you’ll find any perils (causes of loss) that are explicitly covered.
+This is where you’ll find any causes of loss that are explicitly covered.

 Conditions of an insurance policy

 - This section also contains information regarding the terms for cancellation of the policy.
-The terms are both for you and for the insurance company.
-While you can cancel your policy at any time, the insurer has to give advance notice and can only cancel your policy for certain reasons.
+The terms are meant to hold both you and the insurance company accountable.
+You can cancel your policy at any time, but your insurer has to provide you with advance notice, and can only cancel your policy for a specific set of reasons.

 Auto Insurance Policy Exclusions